 If the offender is alcohol dependent, we may refer them to an abstinence based treatment programme elsewhere; or we may work with them individually.

 The programme runs for six hours a week on three consecutive Saturdays.

-1st floor, Prime Property House, 2 Woodward St, Wellington
+1st floor, Aviation House, 12 Johnston St, Wellington

 1) Judges may sentence a repeat drink driver to do the programme and a referral is then made by their probation officer.
 Each client is screened and assessed in a one hour interview.
 If the client is suitable, they will be informed of the starting date and provided with further information about the programme.

 2) If we have spaces available, we also take self-referrals from clients who wish to get their licence back after an indefinite disqualification.
 This also involves an AOD assessment and the client will need to